William MacDonald (New Zealand politician): Member of Parliament

-He was Member of the House of Representatives for the Bay of Plenty from 1908 to 1920.
+He was elected the Member of the House of Representatives for the Bay of Plenty at the 1908 general election.
+Once in Parliament he became known by the nickname "Fighting Mac."
 Unlike most of his Liberal Party colleagues MacDonald was a freeholder in regards to land ownership.
 He rose rapidly through the ranks and in 1910 he became senior party whip.
 He served as Minister of Public Works and Minister of Native Affairs in the short lived 1912 cabinet of Thomas Mackenzie.
 He also served in the wartime (1915–19) National cabinet as Minister of Agriculture, Minister of Mines and Minister in Charge of the Legislative, Public Buildings, Inspection of Machinery, State Fire and Accident Insurance Departments.

 In 1919 MacDonald deputised several times for Sir Joseph Ward while he was overseas.
 On one such occasion in May he called a caucus meeting to discuss the coalition between the Liberal and Reform parties where a majority of members voted in favour of ending the arrangement upon Ward's return.
 MacDonald was himself unsure the correct decision was reached and he cabled Ward for his opinion, who agreed with the consensus in the caucus.
 Consequently, MacDonald worked with his colleagues (particularly George Russell and Thomas Wilford) to develop an updated policy manifesto for the next election.
 Following Ward's failure to gain re-election to parliament at the 1919 general election, MacDonald assumed the leadership.
 A month later he was formally elected to replace him as leader of the Liberal Party unopposed.
 He filled that role until his death in 1920.